Revenue

 Back Market found product-market fit as a curated marketplace connecting consumers seeking affordable premium electronics with professional refurbishers, initially focusing heavily on iPhone resales in France before expanding globally.

-The platform acts as a trusted intermediary, vetting approximately 2,700 professional refurbishers who handle inventory and fulfillment.
+The platform acts as a trusted intermediary, vetting over 1,500 professional refurbishers worldwide — accepting only 1 in 3 applicants — who handle inventory and fulfillment.
 Each refurbisher must meet strict quality standards across metrics like battery health, with devices undergoing thorough testing before listing.
 When consumers purchase a device, they receive it directly from the refurbisher with Back Market providing customer support and a 12-month warranty.

-The marketplace has expanded beyond smartphones to include laptops, gaming consoles, tablets and other electronics.
-A new Verified Premium category launched in 2024 offers devices showing no signs of use and containing all original parts.
+The marketplace has expanded beyond smartphones to include laptops, gaming consoles, tablets, and other electronics.
+Small appliances from brands like Dyson, Shark, and Ninja have become the fastest-growing category.
+A Verified Premium category (launched 2024) offers devices showing no signs of use and containing all original parts, representing approximately 20% of sales.
 Back Market has also integrated trade-in capabilities in key markets, allowing customers to sell their old devices directly through the platform.

 Business Model